chripell/fit-focus-helper/README.md

 # fit-image-helper

 `fit-image-helper` is a set of tool for image processing.
-It is also a quick fits image browser ans upports streaminf from ZWO ASI Cams.
+It is also a quick fits image browser and supports streaming from ZWO ASI Cams and controlling a Telescope via INDI.

 ## Focusing and Collimation